Natalie Baugh, Kindergarten

 When I was a kid my dad worked in the oilfields.
 I was in fourteen different schools on three different continents by the time I began the 9th grade.
 My diversified childhood helped mold me into a teacher that creates a challenging but safe environment so students are more willing to take risks.

 I graduated high school in New Mexico and attended college in-state.
 My junior year I moved to Norman to attend the University of Oklahoma.
 I graduated in 1997 with my bachelor’s degree in elementary education and then in 1999 with my master’s degree in instructional leadership and academic curriculum.
 During this same time, I met my husband.
 We have three children.
 Our oldest son is married and lives in Norman.
-Our daughter will graduate from University of Central Oklahoma in the spring of 2018.
-Our youngest son was born in 2006 and will start as a 6th grade student at Terra Verde in the fall of 2017.
+Our daughter graduated from the University of Central Oklahoma with a degree in sociology in May of 2018.
+Our youngest is a middle school student at Terra Verde.

 Since beginning my teaching career in 1997, I have taught 3rd, 4th, and 5th grades.
 I began teaching for Oklahoma City Public Schools.
 I also taught in Norman Public Schools at Kennedy Elementary for five years beginning in 2012.
 I have been a team leader, a mentor to many young people entering the teaching profession, and in 2016 I was selected by my peers as the site teacher of the year.